milonmaze/privacy-terms-observatory-beta/www.microsoft.com/en-us/corporate-responsibility/law-enforcement-requests-report.md

 What do you do with encryption keys?
 Do you give governments access to platform encryption keys?
 Are legal demands subject to secrecy orders included in your reporting?
+Questions about Microsoft’s law enforcement requests practices Expand all
+|
-Expand all | Collapse all
+Collapse all
 What is the process for disclosing customer information in response to government legal demands?
 Does Microsoft provide any data to governments absent a formal legal request?
 Does Microsoft reject US subpoenas from government entities seeking content data?